mcgibbon/sympl/docs/computation.rst

 as long as the desired quantities are co-located.

 That's where ``match_dims_like`` comes in.
-This property says the object requires all matched dimensions of the quantity to be the same as the other specified quantity.
+This property says the object requires all shared wildcard dimensions between the two quantity match the same dimensions as the other specified quantity.
 In this case, it will ensure that ``vertical_wind`` is on the same grid as ``air_temperature``.